-When people think of the cultures of Europe, most probably think of cultures like the French, the Italian, the Spanish.
+When people think of the cultures of Europe, the Basque Country is not often the first to come to mind.
+Most people probably think of cultures like the French, the Italian, the Spanish.
 Many likely haven’t even heard of the Basque, and that’s a real shame.
-The Basque people have a unique and ancient culture that they are immensely proud of, one that they are eager to share with the world.
+The Basque people have a unique and ancient culture that they’re immensely proud of, one that they’re eager to share with the world.

 One that we’re going to share with you today.

-The Basque Country is the home of the Basque (pronounced “bask”) people, and is a region located near the border between Spain and France, on the Bay of Biscay at the western end of the Pyrenees Mountain Range.
-They are an autonomous community within Spain, made up of three provinces in northern Spain, another three in south-west France, and one in northern Navarra.
+The Basque Country is the home of the Basque (pronounced “bask”) people, and is a European holiday region located near the border between Spain and France.
+You can find this region on the Bay of Biscay at the western end of the Pyrenees Mountain Range.
+They’re an autonomous community within Spain, made up of three provinces in northern Spain, another three in south-west France, and one in northern Navarra.
 Together, the Basque people are around three million strong.

 The Basque Country is one of Europe’s oldest cultures.
-Some theories suggest Basques are a remnant of the Paleolithic inhabitants of Western Europe, some 35,000 years ago.
-Caeser even made reference to their customs back in Roman times.
+Some theories suggest Basques are a remnant of the Palaeolithic inhabitants of Western Europe, some 35,000 years ago.
+Caesar even made reference to their customs back in Roman times.
 Puts our timeline into a little perspective, doesn’t it?

 Basque history is filled with much oppression and struggle.
 When the Romans invaded their region around 196 B.C., they managed to maintain most of their traditions and laws.

-As mentioned earlier, the Basques have been around for quite a while.
-During the Paleolithic period in Europe, the Basque region was extensive and ancient cave paintings have been found that suggest the Basque language is a descendant from a language spoken some 40,000 years ago.
+The Basque have been around for quite a while.
+During the Palaeolithic period in Europe, the Basque region was extensive and ancient cave paintings have been found that suggest the Basque language is a descendant from a language spoken some 40,000 years ago.

 Euskera, as it’s known, is one of the oldest European languages still spoken today.
 It’s a unique and linguistically isolated language, with many different dialects spoken across the territory.
 Euskara Batua, a ‘common tongue’ dialect, was created as a link between the variations of Basque people, one that can be used and understood by many today.